Skip to content

 The core idea is to give every swimmer their own digital guardian.
 These Swimmer Alert wearables are designed to be non-intrusive, so they don’t interfere with swimming or play.
 They work continuously in the background, analyzing data in real time to spot the subtle signs of distress that might not be immediately visible from the pool deck.
 By focusing on the individual, wearable systems can provide highly specific alerts, directing lifeguards to the exact person who needs help, the moment they need it.
 This technology is especially effective in crowded pools or during activities where it can be challenging to visually track everyone at once.
 It adds a layer of certainty, ensuring that even in the most chaotic moments, every single swimmer is accounted for and monitored.

-Using Sensors to Track Vitals
+How Sensors Track a Swimmer's Vitals

 At the heart of each wearable device are sophisticated sensors that monitor a swimmer's physiological state.
 Think of it like a fitness tracker, but designed specifically for water safety.
 These sensors can track vital signs, such as heart rate and rhythm.
 This data is incredibly valuable because it helps the system understand what’s happening with the swimmer.
 For instance, by analyzing a swimmer's unique heart rate, the system can confirm that the device is being worn by a person and not just floating in the water.
 This capability ensures monitoring is accurate and helps distinguish a person from other objects, reducing the chance of false alarms.

-Analyzing Location and Movement in Real-Time
+Analyzing Location and Movement in Real Time

 Beyond vitals, wearable systems are constantly analyzing a swimmer's location and movement.
 Using a combination of technologies, the system knows where each swimmer is within the pool at all times.
 This real-time tracking is critical during an emergency, as it allows lifeguards to pinpoint a person in distress instantly.
 The system also looks for patterns.
 Is a swimmer moving normally, or have they become motionless?
 Have they been submerged for an unusually long time?
 The system is programmed to recognize these red flags, providing another crucial layer of data that helps identify a potential drowning event as it unfolds.